All Episodes

 I love it when people think.

-But also there's some people who just can't get over the fact that the Democrats are still wily coyote, smarter than everybody in the room, and we're just uh well no, they're the roadrunner, we're wily coyote, we get bombed by acme every day by the Democrats.
+But also, there are some people who just can't get over the fact that the Democrats are still wily coyote, smarter than everybody in the room, and we're just, well, no, they're the roadrunner.

-They uh they just never left offense.
+They just never left offense.

-Uh and and with the help of the of the mainstream media.
+They were always on offense and with the help of the mainstream media.

-Uh the point of that would be, as you say, to try to convince conservatives, oh, look at Hillary losing faith.
+The point of that would be, as you say, to try to convince conservatives, oh, look at Hillary losing faith, because there's too much of that going on out there.

-Too many drive-by media people are writing pieces about how, oh my gosh, she can't win.
+Too many drive-by media people are writing pieces about how, oh, my gosh, she can't win.

-They'd all have to be in on this conspiracy, and if that's the length they have to go to try to make us not worry about Hillary in order to let her sneak up on us.
+And if that's the length they have to go to try to make us not worry about Hillary in order to let her sneak up on us, the idea Hillary Clinton's going to sneak up on anybody in those pantsuits, especially, is absurd.

 Sometimes and most of the time, things are what they are.